ravital/ravital.github.io/_posts/2020-07-06-fully-homomorphic-encryption-for-engineers.md

 High-level programming languages have helped to abstract away a lot of the complexity of how your computer works.
 But there is no analogue of "high-level programming languages" when working with FHE.
 You *can't* abstract away any of the complexities (of which there are *a lot*).
 Although standardization is ongoing and there are efforts to make FHE more beginner-friendly, FHE just isn't ready to be used by non-cryptographers at the moment in a production-ready environment.

-I'm very bullish about FHE's future but, right now, the cryptography community needs to work on making FHE more usable for others and improving its efficiency (of course).

 ## Show me the code! <a name="code"></a>